-The CML website, www.cml.org, and presence on social media platforms, ensure that the most up-to-date information is available to our members.
+The CML website, cml.org, and social media presence, ensure that the most up-to-date information is available to our members.
 CML also produces short, informative videos on topics important to municipal officials; visit the CML website to view.